List on Bids44 →

 Common Scams to Watch For (India 2026)

-Hour Meter Rollback: This is the most prevalent scam.
-Sellers tamper with the hour meter to show lower usage, implying less wear and tear.
-Always cross-verify the hour meter reading with the tractor’s overall condition, service records, and the wear on pedals, steering, and tyres.
-An OBD2 scanner (if supported by the model) can sometimes reveal the true hours stored in the ECU.
+Hour Meter Rollback: This is perhaps the most prevalent scam.
+Sellers tamper with the digital or mechanical hour meter to show a lower reading, implying less usage.
+Always cross-reference the hour meter with service records, the tractor’s overall wear (pedals, steering, seat), and the tyre date codes.
+If the wear doesn’t match the hours, walk away.

 Seller’s Guide — How to Maximize Your Swaraj Tractor Resale

-Ensure Insurance is Active: Have active insurance papers ready.
-While the buyer will get new insurance, having active papers simplifies the transfer process and shows responsible ownership.
+Ensure Insurance is Active: While the buyer will get new insurance, having active insurance demonstrates responsible ownership.
+Keep all insurance documents ready, as transfer is mandatory.

-Check and Top Up All Fluids: Ensure engine oil, hydraulic oil, transmission oil, and coolant levels are correct.
-This shows attention to detail and readiness for inspection.
+Check and Top Up All Fluids: Ensure engine oil, hydraulic oil, coolant, and brake fluid are at optimal levels.
+This shows the tractor is ready to work and has been cared for.

-Ensure All Electricals Work: Double-check that all lights (headlights, indicators, brake lights), horn, and dashboard gauges are fully functional.
-Faulty electrics raise immediate concerns for buyers.
+Verify All Electricals Work: Double-check that all lights (headlights, indicators, tail lights), the horn, gauges, and any ancillary electricals are fully functional.
+These small fixes prevent buyers from finding fault.

 Final Verdict — Should You Buy or Sell in 2026?